Comprehensive Estate Planning Services in Spokane, Washington

 - Avoid Probate

+What is Probate?
 A probate is the process of validating a deceased person’s estate by placing a value on their assets, paying their debts and taxes, and distributing to heirs.
-Avoiding probate is by far the most common reason why people seek out the advice of an estate planning attorney.
+Avoiding probate is by far the most common reason why people seek out the advice of a Spokane estate planning attorney.
 Probate can be costly and time consuming.
 For the vast majority of people, avoiding probate is a very good reason for creating an estate plan and can be easily achieved.

 - Avoid Estate Taxes